-Each of the following components is vital to providing a quality break experience: without one, the impact is lessened; with all of them developed thoroughly, there is real transformational power in the alternative break experience for participants and for the hosting organization/community.
+Each of the following components is vital to providing a quality break experience.
+Without one, the impact is lessened.
+When all components are developed thoroughly, there is real transformational power in the Alternative Break experience for participants and for the hosting organization/community.

 Strong Direct Service: